just-a-confused-seal/defense_security/README.md

 ⚠️ This material is for educational and authorized testing only.
 Exploiting systems without permission is illegal.

 ## To do list
-[] Write up Lab prepartion - 01-introduction
+[X] Write up Lab prepartion for volatility - 01-introduction

 [] Write up lab malware - volatility